Qualifying your video game as British under the cultural test for film video games means you can access UK video game tax relief.

 - accountant’s report (final – only if applying for points in sections C and D)

 A printed copy of your full application with a completed statutory declaration must be sent to us in order for us to begin our assessment.
+Virtual statutory declarations are not accepted.

 The following templates are intended as a resource and guide.